ArnoldDP/OStim-Community-Modlist/README.md

 ### ENB

  Two ENB presets are included.
 Rudy for NAT, and my own personal blend of Verdenna + PRT + NAT.
 Don't like either of them?
 Thats fine!
-I have a small guide below that you can use to swap the ENB for anything else you want.
+I have a small guide in the "Root Builder" section that you can use to swap the ENB for anything you want.

 ### Alternate Start